amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 Searching for something in one or more files is something we'll often need to do, so let's introduce a command for doing that: `grep` (short for **global regular expression print**).
-As the name suggests, it supports regular expressions and is therefore only limited by your imagination, the shape of your data, and - when working with thousands or millions of files - the processing power at your disposal.
+This command supports regular expressions and is therefore only limited by your imagination, the shape of your data, and - when working with thousands or millions of files - the processing power at your disposal.